How to Break Free of Toxic Chat Rooms

 People wonder why toxic behavior tends to pop up so frequently online.
 Studies have shown, even before the invention of the internet, that a higher percentage of people find it easier to be cruel when they are anonymous.
 On the internet, everyone is anonymous if they choose to be.
 However, that doesn’t mean your actions don’t have an impact on real people.
 This is why it’s important to avoid toxic internet chat rooms and to behave positively in the face of online bullies.

-About The Author. — Camshort is an expert in digital communication and contributor to Joingy. – A fast-growing chat roulette platform to talk online with stangers.
+About The Author. — Camshort is an expert in communication and contributor to Joingy, a chat app to meet strangers.
 Visit their Official Blog for guides on similar chat topics.